WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Broadcasting

 The CoinJoin transaction is successfully built and signed, and it is now ready to be [broadcasted](https://github.com/nopara73/zerolink#transaction-broadcasting) to the peers of the Bitcoin network.
-The coordinator sends this transaction over the tor network to a random full node, and from there it is gossiped to other nodes and miners.
+The coordinator sends this transaction over the tor network to a random Bitcoin P2P node, and from there it is gossiped to other nodes and miners.
 Wasabi is saving on mining fees by setting a confirmation target of roughly 12 hours, but you can re-register unconfirmed anonset outputs for the next round of CoinJoin.